Nayem73/MY-TECH-SHEET/java/Java OOPs Concepts in 120 minutes.md

 What is OOP

-Object-Oriented Programming (OOP) is a programming method that uses the concept of “objects” to design software.
+Object-Oriented Programming (OOP) is a programming principle that uses the concept of “objects” to design software.
 Objects are instances of classes, which are like blueprints.
 [Each object can have unique values for the properties defined in the class](https://www.educative.io/blog/object-oriented-programming)[1](https://www.educative.io/blog/object-oriented-programming)[2](https://en.wikipedia.org/wiki/Object-oriented_programming).
 Here are some key points you can mention during an interview:

 1. **Definition**: OOP is a paradigm where the complete software operates as a bunch of objects talking to each other.
 [An object is a collection of data and the methods which operate on that data](https://www.geeksforgeeks.org/oops-interview-questions/)[3](https://www.geeksforgeeks.org/oops-interview-questions/).